 [Updated July, 2020] Pre-shave oils get a lot of the buzz these days, and there are some good ones, but it is too easy to use them as a crutch for proper shave preparation.
 Cleaning and hydrating the skin properly before shaving is an essential part of a good shave in my opinion.

 Sharpologist has discussed pre-shave cleansers before: “Get Ready!
 5 Pre-Shave Soaps That Really Work” is consistently one of most popular articles on the site even though it’s an old post.
-I have always been a big fan of ACH Brito Glyce Lime Pre-Shaving Soap and I also quite like Lucky Tiger’s face wash.
+I have always been a big fan of Lucky Tiger’s face wash and I also quite like ACH Brito Glyce Lime Pre-Shaving Soap.
 But these are more “specialized” products that are less commonly available.

 The “Mass Market”

 Some common skin cleaning soaps can actually dry out the skin, stripping away too much of the natural skin oils needed for shaving–“body bars” and “deodorant bars” are notorious for this.
 And some people think they need specialized products to get the job done right.
 With that in mind I tested eight products you can find in grocery stores, druggists/chemists, and “mega-mart” retailers (though I have inserted Amazon links so you can get more information and other reviews) to see how they work as a pre-shave cleanser.

 Neutrogena Men “Razor Defense” Face Scrub